robertbuff/whimsical-recipes/README.md

 sterescopic.
 The movie may come out of a movie editor (I'm using Final Cut Pro X to combine the merged Dual Hero clips into a movie.)

+# game_mastermind_codebreaker

+This script plays the codebreaker in a game of Mastermind.
+It uses a naive strategy that only looks ahead one move.
+The aim was to write a very short script that works on the phone (in Pythonista 3).